 Day 1 Mt Norquay Parking Lot to Mystic Valley Campground, 18.6km, 360m Elevation Gain, 150m Elevation Loss, 4 hrs 40 min.

-Emily was suppose to pick me up from school at 1:30pm.
-The plan was for Emily to grab my backpack and Volcano, then come and get me.
+Micah was suppose to pick me up from school at 1:30pm.
+The plan was for Micah to grab my backpack and Volcano, then come and get me.
 The hike was too long for Links.

 Things went a little sideways when a slow moving train blocked both entrances to town and caused a huge backup of traffic.
 This delay cost us about 30 minutes.
 We had our packs on and started the hike at 2:30 pm, we had 18 km to hike but it did not get dark until late, no problem.

 The hike starts off hiking through Mt Norquay ski area.
 We follow the main service road for about 0.8 km, where a Parks Canada sign directs us to a small service road to our left.
 The trail climbs 60 m over 0.7 km taking us to the edge of the ski area.
 We then plunge into the forest and follow the old fire road steadily down to a bridge over 40 Mile Creek, distance 4 km in 50 minutes, our pace is good.

 There is a horse camp on the trail, so the trail can be a little rough in places, plus you need to treat any water before drinking.

 The trail is rocky and rough immediately after the bridge, it then rises steadily over a mostly smooth surface, with the occasional rooted/rocky sections dug up by horses.

 We took a break just after 5:00 pm for Volcano’s dinner and to have some snacks of our own.
 We had covered just over 11 km.

 About 20 minutes after our break, we had a minor stream crossing, Volcano made it into a bit more of an adventure then it should have been, in the end, she needed a little assistance from Micah to get across.